rykergogo/dWord/README.md

 # dWord
-Generate passwords to use for your accounts!
+Generate digital signature based on unique information about your system.